winterji/KIV-ISW-LyraGameCaptureTheFlag/docs/04-Blackboard-and-BehaviorTree.md

 # 04 — Blackboard and Behavior Tree

-This document is the reference for the baseline agent's **belief base** (in Kubík's terms: the internal state set `I` from the formal model in [Kubík 2004, §1.2]) and its **action-selection function** (`akce : P × I → A`).
+This document is the reference for the baseline agent's **belief base** (in Kubík's terms: the internal state set `I` from the formal model in [Kubík 2004, Chapter 1.2]) and its **action-selection function** (`akce : P × I → A`).

 ## Blackboard: `BB_ISW_Bot`

 The blackboard is the agent's belief base.
-In the formal model from [Kubík 2004, §1.2], this is `I` — the set of internal states.
+In the formal model from [Kubík 2004, Chapter 1.2], this is `I` — the set of internal states.
 Each key represents one belief the agent currently holds about the world.
 The baseline AI uses the following keys:

 ### Static beliefs (set once per match)